kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 # MARCH 1, 2022

-The geographic site of Babyn Yar, after eighty years believed to finally have reached a fixed state, was once again disturbed when on this day [a missile launched by the Russian Army fell on the TV tower](#figure "Denazification bomb falls in vicinity of Holocaust memorial site")located at the site.
+The geographic site of Babyn Yar, after eighty years believed to finally have reached a fixed state, was once again disturbed when on this day [a missile](#figure "Denazification bomb falls in vicinity of Holocaust memorial site") launched by the Russian Army fell on the TV tower located at the site.
 The disturbance of this missile created a crater in the soil and dispersed a multitude of shards.
 Additionally, five people were killed within the vicinity of the impact.
 Ukrainian President Volodymyr Zelenskyy responded to the tragedy:
 <div class="quote quote-no-padding centered-text">

  To the world: what is the point of saying “never again” for 80 years, if the world stays silent when a bomb drops on the same site of Babyn Yar?
 At least five killed.
 History repeating…[^15]